atarazana/gramola-operator/part-1-1.md

 Great we're ready to create a CatalogSource that points to our bundle index.

-## Deploy the CatalogSource pointing to index 0.0.1
+## Deploy a CatalogSource pointing to Gramola Bundle Index 0.0.1

 I have prepared a makefile target called `catalog-deploy` to do this.